Photo gallery

 Prunus Shirotae

-The foliage of Mount Fuji appears first as a green fringe throughout the tree, swiftly followed by a combination of large single and semi-double pure white flowers.
-It is simply stunning when in flower, the flowers seem delicate, yet are profuse and significant all at the same time.
+The foliage of the Mount Fuji Cherry tree appears first as a green fringe throughout the tree, swiftly followed by a combination of large single and semi-double pure white flowers.
+It is simply stunning when in flower.
+The flowers seem delicate yet are profuse and significant at the same time.

-Prunus shirotae has an attractive, gently weeping shaped crown, which can develop some almost horizontal branches as the tree matures.
+Prunus shirotae has an attractive, gently weeping-shaped crown that can develop almost horizontal branches as the tree matures.

-Like all Japanese Cherry trees, Mount Fuji prefers to be grown in a free draining soil, as they do not enjoy having their feet wet at all.
+Like all Japanese Cherry trees, Mount Fuji prefers to be grown in free-draining soil, as they do not enjoy wetting their feet.

-When planting Prunus shirotae, it is worth considering the other planting for your scheme; it is certainly a tree that needs to steal the show when in flower, so is best planted where it will can be displayed to maximum effect, as a focal point or in a spot where the flowers can be viewed against a bright blue spring sky.
+When planting Prunus shirotae, it is worth considering the other planting for your scheme; it is certainly a tree that needs to steal the show when in flower, so it is best planted where it can be displayed to maximum effect as a focal point or in a spot where the flowers can be viewed against a bright blue spring sky.

 Mature height: 3-7m